egvijayanand/dotnet-maui-toolkit/README.md

 Then, invoke `UseVijayAnandMauiToolkit(ServiceRegistrations.Dialogs | ServiceRegistrations.Navigation)`.

-By default, the default value of configuration parameter is set to `ServiceRegistrations.All`.
+By default, the default value of the configuration parameter is set to `ServiceRegistrations.All`.

 Usage: